-k.
+j.
 Ring Operational

 This output combination is provided when the current status of the ring changes from not-operational to operational, as defined by FDDI standards.
 If this transition occurs at the same time as any other status change, then ring-operational status is given lesser priority.
 It is then provided in the clock cycle following any other status signal on the RS4-0 pins.
-This output combination may be two BCLK cycles wide.

-I. Ring Not Operational
+k.
+Ring Not Operational

 This output combination is provided when the current status of the ring changes from operational to not-operational, as defined by FDDI standards.
 If this transition occurs at the same time as any other status change, then ring-not-operational status is given lesser priority, and is then provided in the clock cycle following any other status signal on the RS4-0 pins.
-This output combination may be two BCLK cycles wide.

-m.
-Missed Frame
+I. Missed Frame